MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 The rest of the settings should not be modified, because the device operates on Single network with basic clusters.

 **Printing and CLI**
 Usually the default setting is enough in this Lab.
-The only thing to do is verify the “Enable debug printing” box is enabled, and check-in the “On off cluster” debug prints to get more information later.
+The only thing to do is verify the "Enable debug printing" box is enabled, and check-in the "On off cluster" debug prints to get more information later.
 See Figure 3‑9.
 <div align="center">
   <img src="./images/debug_printing.png">
 </div>